Mechanized Brigade "Trieste": Cold War

 On 1 June 1950 the division was raised again as Infantry Division "Trieste" in the city of Bologna.
-The division was the only major unit under the VI Military Territorial Command and consisted of the 40th Infantry Regiment "Bologna", 82nd Infantry Regiment "Torino" and the 21st Artillery Regiment.
-In 1951 the division was augmented with the 6th Armored Cavalry Regiment "Lancieri di Aosta" and the 121st Artillery Regiment.
+The division was the only major unit under the VI Military Territorial Command and consisted of the 40th Infantry Regiment "Bologna", 82nd Infantry Regiment "Torino" and the 21st Field Artillery Regiment.
+In 1951 the division was augmented with the 6th Armored Cavalry Regiment "Lancieri di Aosta" and the 121st Field Artillery Regiment.

-However, on 15 October 1954 the division was split in two formations: the Grouping "Trieste" with the 82nd Infantry Regiment "Torino" and one artillery group of the 21st Artillery Regiment, and the Grouping "Bologna" with the 40th Infantry Regiment "Bologna" and one artillery group of the 21st Artillery Regiment.
-The 6th Armoured Cavalry Regiment "Lancieri di Aosta" was transferred to the VI Military Territorial Command.
+However, on 15 October 1954 the division was split in two formations: the Grouping "Trieste", which consisted of the 82nd Infantry Regiment "Torino" and the I Group of the 21st Field Artillery Regiment, and the Grouping "Bologna", which included the 40th Infantry Regiment "Bologna" and the 21st Field Artillery Regiment.
+The 6th Armored Cavalry Regiment "Lancieri di Aosta" was transferred to the VI Military Territorial Command.
 The 121st Artillery Regiment had already left the division on 5 June 1953 when the regiment became the 121st Heavy Anti-aircraft Artillery Regiment.
-The Grouping "Trieste" moved from Bologna to the city of Trieste, when it returned to Italian control on 26 October 1954.
-On 23 October 1953 the Infantry Division "Trieste" was disbanded.
+The Grouping "Trieste" moved from Bologna to the city of Trieste, when that city returned to Italian control on 26 October 1954.
+On 23 October 1954 the Infantry Division "Trieste" was disbanded.

 In 1955 the army decided to assign the defence of Trieste to the Infantry Division "Folgore".
-Therefore, the Trieste Group was disbanded on 15 September 1955 and its units passed to the Folgore, while on the same day the Bologna Group was elevated to division and renamed Infantry Division "Trieste.
+Therefore, the Grouping "Trieste" was disbanded on 15 September 1955 and its units passed to the Folgore, while on the same day the Grouping "Bologna" was elevated to division and renamed Infantry Division "Trieste.
 In September 1956 the Trieste and the Infantry Division "Friuli" entered the newly raised VI Army Corps in Bologna.

 On 30 May 1960 the division received the XI Armored Battalion and on 20 October of the same year the division was reduced to Infantry Brigade "Trieste".
 The brigade was headquartered in Bologna and most of its units stationed in the surrounding region of Emilia-Romagna.
 By 1964 the structure of the brigade was: